Listen to Les McKeown read this blog post:

-Accept you’ve reached your business growth ‘set-point’ and enjoy it.
+1. Accept you’ve reached your organization's growth ‘set-point’ and enjoy it.

 For some leaders – especially founder/owners – the reality is that they aren’t, at heart, prepared to pay the price in terms of culture change that is required in order to achieve scale.

-It’s entirely valid to make such a choice: achieving consistent, profitable organic growth is a great place to be, and consciously deciding to stay there is a great strategy – much better than trying again and again to scale, only to be frustrated every time.
+It’s entirely valid to make such a choice: achieving consistent, profitable organic growth (as opposed to hockey-stick scaling) is a great place to be, and consciously deciding to stay there is a great strategy – much better than trying again and again to scale, only to be frustrated every time.

-Accept that to grow your business, you first need to grow yourself.
+2. Accept that to grow your organization, you first need to grow yourself.

-The ‘ah-ha’ moment for most business leaders who want to scale is the realization that first, they need to personally develop as leaders – to recognize, as Marshall Goldsmith eloquently put it, that ‘what got you here won’t get you there’.
+The ‘ah-ha’ moment for many leaders who want to scale is the realization that first, they need to personally develop as leaders – to recognize, as Marshall Goldsmith eloquently put it, that ‘what got you here won’t get you there’.

-The hardest decision of all is to realize that achieving scale is vital for for your business’s survival, but that you aren’t the person to make it happen.
+The hardest decision of all is to realize that achieving scale is vital for for your organization's survival, but that you aren’t the person to make it happen.